September Madness: MLB stages 8 playoff games in 1 day

 September Madness: MLB stages 8 playoff games in 1 dayNew

-The baseball postseason took on an NCAA Tournament feel Wednesday, with eight games running from noon until likely past midnight ET.
-The bonanza comes in a sport where for much of the 20th century, the entire postseason lasted a maximum of seven games.
-With the playoffs expanded this year to 16 teams, the sport is getting a day like never before — and perhaps never again.
-When the Houston Astros beat Minnesota 3-1, they eliminated the Twins and ensured that Thursday’s postseason slate won’t be completely full.
+The baseball postseason took on an NCAA Tournament feel Wednesday, with eight games running from noon until well past 1 a.m.
+Eastern time early Thursday.
+The bonanza came in a sport where for much of the 20th century, the entire postseason lasted a maximum of seven games.
+With the playoffs expanded this year to 16 teams, baseball got a day like never before — and perhaps never again.
+By the end of the night, three teams had been eliminated.
+The Minnesota Twins, Toronto Blue Jays and Cleveland Indians are out, but Oakland forced a winner-take-all Game 3 in its series with the Chicago White Sox.